asynkron/gam-web/src/docs/Design Principles.md

 Don't try to reinvent solved problems, build on proven tech and standards.
 Protobuf for serialization, gRPC Streams for network transport, Consul for cluster membership

+### Cross platform
+Don't rely on platform specific functionality in the communication layer.

 ### Message passing, not object passing
 Don't try to hide serialization.
-Serialization is an explicit concern.
-A message should be a clearly defined contract and not a platform specific complex object.
+Serialization is an explicit concern, messages should be clearly defined contracts and not arbitrary platform specific objects.

 ### Be fast
 Don't trade performance for magic API trickery.